RocketChat/docs-old/administrator-guides/notifications/push-notifications/README.md

 4. After you add the initialization code, run your app to send verification to the Firebase console that you've successfully installed Firebase.

-## Rocket.Chat Cordova

-Fill in GCM Project Number in the file www/shared/js/android_sender_id.js, replace "YOUR-ANDROID-ID-HERE" with your GCM Project Number

-## iOS
+### Configuring for iOS

 For iOS you need an apple developer account that costs US$99 per year.
 Follow instructions here: <https://github.com/raix/push/blob/v3.x/docs/IOS.md>

-## Rocket.Chat
+### Configuring Rocket.Chat

 - Go to "Administration", then "Push"
-- Set the Enable Gateway to False, then you will use your own Rocket.Chat as gateway instead of the <https://rocket.chat> server
+- Set the Enable Gateway to False, then plug the information obtained from Apple and Google
-- Restart server
+- Restart server (with out this it will not work)

 Now you should be able to Send a test message.
 Make sure that you have logged in to the server once, and then closed the app.
 You should see a test notification after you pressed the send button.

 ## General Observations

-- You don't *need* to use a push gateway, if you don't want notifications.
-Adding certificates and checking to *not* user a gateway is enough
+- If you don't want notifications you can just disable gateway and not provide keys.
+- You cannot compile your own applications and use the Rocket.Chat push gateway.
 - For iOS, you need to [convert](https://github.com/raix/push/blob/master/docs/IOS.md) both the .cer and .p12 files into .pem files
 - Once everything is configured on the admin settings, the server must be restarted

+## FAQ

+### I am getting "Server notifications are misconfigured!"

+If you are getting this message and are using our push gateway please make sure:
+1. Your server is >= 0.74.3
+2. Registered (you can check this by going to http://yourserver/admin/cloud)